-Volatility releases are the result of a lot of in-depth research into OS internals, applications, malicious code, and suspect activities.
-Releases represent a milestone in not only our team's progress, but in the development of the community and forensics capabilities as a whole.
+Volatility releases are the result of significant in-depth research into OS internals, applications, malicious code, and suspect activities.
+Releases represent a milestone in not only our team's progress, but also in the development of the community and forensics capabilities as a whole.
 While releases may seem few and far between, we strive to perform rigorous testing of our new features before calling it stable.

 Volatility 2.6 (Windows 10 / Server 2016)

 This release improves support for Windows 10 and adds support for Windows Server 2016, Mac OS Sierra 10.12, and Linux with KASLR kernels.
 A lot of bug fixes went into this release as well as performance enhancements (especially related to page table parsing and virtual address space scanning).
 See below for a more detailed list of the changes in this version.

 Released: December 2016

 Volatility 2.5 (Unified Output / Community)